Marine School of Infantry

 Marine School of Infantry is an exciting step to becoming recognized as an official soldier in the USMC.

-The School of Infantry trains recruits on being a Rifleman and combat skills, regardless of your Military Occupational Specialty (MOS).
+The School of Infantry trains recruits on being a Rifleman and combat skills, regardless of their Military Occupational Specialty (MOS).

-Non-combat and combat Marine MOS receive some form of School of Infantry training.
+Both combat and non-combat Marine MOSs sreceive some form of School of Infantry training.

 Levi D.